Newsmax hires Trump adviser Jason Miller, Giuliani's son | ExBulletin

 He’s a contributor, not a host or a full-time employee, Peterson said.
 We reveal his relationship with the former president.
 If he becomes active in political campaigns, we will review his status with us.

-Newsmax gained attention in the days following the last election in November after Trump, who was unhappy with the Fox News Channel at the time, urged his supporters to check it out.
+Newsmax gained attention in the days following the election last November after Trump, who was unhappy with Fox News Channel at the time, urged his supporters to check it out.

-Meanwhile, when Trump sought to reach his followers this week, he selected Fox News Maria Bartiromo for an interview on Tuesday.
+Meanwhile, when Trump sought to reach his followers this week, he selected Fox News’s Maria Bartiromo for an interview on Tuesday.

 Newsmax CEO Christopher Ruddy said Miller and Giuliani were Washington insiders without being part of the problem.
 These two gentlemen have huge backgrounds in media and government, which makes their analysis of current events even more insightful for our viewers.